 Aside from all of the video game references hidden in plain sight, the other thing that caught my attention was the presentation of the game.
 It’s mostly a simple black and white with gray scale for the in between, but it’s shown to players as though they’re watching on an old black and white TV.
 It’s even got the slight distortion; I had forgotten what distortion was practically since TVs now don’t tend to have that issue nowadays.
 I also enjoyed the bright red eyes on some of the “equipment” that players will see in the game – it stands out as being pretty sinister.
 Considering the circumstances, it fits well.
 The game also drives you with the music too, which I can say the leaves a lot to be desired.
 It plays continuously with the same beats.
 It felt like a song straight out of Half-Life, but on repeat over and over meaning it gets old fast.
 Very fast.

 The game’s difficulty combined with the idea behind it – making you stop collecting crap in games – means for what you get it’s a pretty solid title.
 It’s got some length to it and as you progress through the stages, new dangers like mechanized thwomps pop up, providing players with a constant challenge.
-And for only 80 points, it’s another solid Indie title offering on Xbox Live.Note: The Obsessive Collecting Disorder review was written based on the Xbox 360 version of the game.
+And for only 80 points, it’s another solid Indie title offering on Xbox Live.Note: Obsessive Collecting Disorder was reviewed on Xbox 360.
+A digital copy of the game was purchased by SelectButton.